 These resources were created to encourage the use of standard terms and reference resources, and provide structured vocabularies for recorded information.
 These assets help to facilitate object discovery during the search process.

 Proper collections documentation and cataloguing practices can help you gain more control over your collection data, which helps achieve your museum’s mission better by making collection objects and data more accessible to your staff and the public.

-Partnering with the right Collections Management System provider to support your collection will help you to structure your data so your institution and staff will thrive.
+Partnering with the right collections management system provider to support your collection will help you to structure your data so your institution and staff can thrive.
 The right tools and support can easily become the key to collections success.
 Interested in learning more?
-Check out our guide to Choosing the Right CMS.
+Read our guide Choosing the Right Museum CMS.